bharlow/fm-webdirect-custom/README.md

 * All of the files listed in the folder inside the *html* folder are designed to be used at either the root of the web server or in a folder name of your choosing.
 * As of FileMaker 16, the url fragment character "#" is no longer supported.
 See [Miscellaneous behavior changes in FileMaker 16 Platform](http://help.filemaker.com/app/answers/detail/a_id/16316).
 * Microsoft Edge has two versions numbers that must be factored in, the Version of the Browser "38" and the Version of EdgeHTML "14.14342".
 Browser detection must check against EdgeHTML.
 See [Wikipedia - Microsoft Edge Release History](https://en.wikipedia.org/wiki/Microsoft_Edge#Release_history) to translate the version FileMaker requires to the version the browser detection requires.
-* Microsoft Internet Explorer has a mode where Intranet sites are placed in compatibility mode.
+* For FileMaker version 18 and prior, Microsoft Internet Explorer has a mode where Intranet sites are placed in compatibility mode.
 This by default sets the browser to behave as if it is IE 7 rather than IE 10 or 11.
 Notes with how to turn this mode off have been added to the HTML pages.
+* For FileMaker version 19 or later, Microsoft Internet Explorer is no longer supported.
 * Some web servers allow both HTTP and HTTPS access to the same pages.
 If this is the case, it is best if you can force the user to use HTTPS at the web server level.
 If this cannot be done, you can leverage an optional JavaScript to check and force a user to HTTPS.

 ## Examples ##